-The following 6 people to book before June 1st can save 10% using promo code “butch10”
+The first 2 people to book before May 15th can save 10% using promo code “butch10”

 An 1-1/2 hr. shuttle to the put-in features vistas of the craggy peaks of the San Juan Mountains, the massive Brazos Cliffs-over 3000 vertical feet high, and the village of Tierra Amarilla, the center of Reies Tijerina’s land grant revolt of the l960’s.
 Our launch point is at El Vado Ranch, a rustic, riverside fishing resort.
 The Chama River immediately whisks us away through a series of swift riffles and into the evergreen-lined canyon.
 We enter Chama Canyon Wilderness and negotiate Aragon Rapids (Class II).
 Our camp is on an old high-water bench, under shelter of ponderosa pines and douglas firs.
 After a delicious supper everyone will settle in around the campfire for laughter, music and good times with Butch Hancock.